 Privacy glass that obscures visibility by means of frosting or heavy texturing is popular for bathrooms shared by siblings and other high traffic restrooms.

 A final variable that should be addressed when considering what types of glass are used for shower doors is glass protection.
-When a homeowner has a new glass shower installed, he or she does not want to have to expend a lot of time and effort to keep it clean.
+When a new glass shower installed, you don't want to spend a lot of time and effort cleaning it.
+Frameless shower doors are the easiest to clean.
 Not only does this contribute to the popularity of frameless units, which have fewer nooks and crevices to clean, but it pulls many consumers toward glass with a protected surface.

 ShowerGuard glass is glass that has been treated with ion-beam technology during manufacturing.
 This leaves it with a permanently sealed surface, free of the pores where corrosive and unsightly elements so often build up.
-However, shower door customers who find this option too pricey can also consider a high-end sealant, such as EnduroShield, that is applied to the glass after manufacturing.
+However, you can also consider a high-end sealant, such as EnduroShield, that is applied to the glass after manufacturing.

 EnduroShield is a spray-on compound that bonds to the glass and makes it water and oil-repellant, thus protecting it from corrosion and staining.